Abaid77/Finance_Manager/planning/UserStories.md

 3. Dealer can customize the price and name of products
 4. Dealer can setup a pitch for a customer by entering the following information:

-- Customers First Name
+- Customers First Name.
-- Customers Last Name
+- Customers Last Name.
-- 2nd Customer First Name (Optional)
+- 2nd Customer First Name (Optional).
-- 2nd Customer Last Name (Optional)
+- 2nd Customer Last Name (Optional).
-- The total amount to finance(price + fees + tax)
+- The total amount to finance(price + fees + tax).
-- The Model of the vehicle being purchased
+- The Model of the vehicle being purchased.
+- The interest rates and terms available.

 Customer: